huanfengc/wza-nlo-ew/README.md

 ## About

+This is a Monte Carlo framework that calculates next-to-leading order electroweak and QCD corrections to triboson production with fully leptonic decays at the Large Hadron Collider.
+It can be extended to calculate the same order corrections to arbitrary processes (up to the the same multiplicities of final states, ie. 2 to 5 at the leading order) in the Standard Model.

-For the theoretical and technical details of the program, we refer the users to the publication and the references therein:
+Here, we introduce the installation and usage of the program.
+For an introduction of our work in a nutshell, please read this [article](https://huanfengc.github.io/projects/prediction-of-triboson-production-at-the-lhc/).
+For theoretical background and implementation details of the program, we refer the users to the publication and the references therein:

 **H. Cheng** and D. Wackeroth, *NLO electroweak and QCD corrections to the production of a photon with three charged lepton plus missing energy at the LHC*, [arXiv:2112.12052](https://arxiv.org/abs/2112.12052).